 DecT: Time needed to convert bitstream to reconstructed output video or image.

-For the purpose of reporting encoding and decoding runtimes, the anchor and proposal shall be simulated on the same platform, e.g. similar CPU and GPU configuration, to have reliable time comparison.
+For the purpose of reporting encoding and decoding runtimes, the anchor and proposal shall be simulated on the same platform, e.g., similar CPU and GPU configuration, to have reliable time comparison.
 It is encouraged to report runtimes of modules, e.g., Temporal Resample, Spatial Resample, RoI, Bit-depth truncation and Inner codec, etc.

+From the anchor and proposal EncT and DecT, encoder runtime ratio (EncR) and decoder runtime ratio (DecR) are computed in the result template.

 Inference information